-Are you bored of all the symmetrical structures and gadgets in your home?
-Just invest in the curvaceous speakers by Morel that go by the name- Fat Lady and watch your room take shape.
-The Israeli company is well known for creating high quality audio since 1975, so you can definitely look forward to a great audio experience along with some visual stimulation.
+Are you bored with all the symmetrical structures and gadgets in your home?
+Just invest in Morel’s curvaceous speakers that go by the name- Fat Lady and watch your room take shape.
+The Israeli company is well known for creating high-quality audio since 1975, so you can definitely look forward to a great audio experience along with some visual stimulation.
 The voluptuous composite enclosure is made from carbon fiber and fiberglass and has no straight lines.
-The bass reflex design holds two 9-inch woofers made from a “carbon fiber-Rohacell sandwich cone” with a double magnet motor and a 3-inch external aluminum voice coil.
+The bass-reflex design holds two 9-inch woofers made from a “carbon fiber-Rohacell sandwich cone” with a double magnet motor and a 3-inch external aluminum voice coil.
 These cross over to the 6-inch mid-range at 200 Hz.
 The mid is made from the same material and sports a similar design as the woofers.
-At 2,500 Hz the mid-range crosses over to the soft-dome 1.1-inch tweeter, which is made from “hand-coated Acuflex” and sports a Neodymium magnet and an aluminum external voice coil.
-Morel has claimed a frequency response of 20-25,000 Hz or 60-18,000 Hz ±1.5 dB, an impedance of 6-ohms, and a sensitivity (2.83V/1 meter) of 87 dB.
-Promising ultra tech design along with unbeatable performance, the Fat Lady is definitely impressive.
+At 2,500 Hz, the mid-range crosses over to the soft-dome 1.1-inch tweeter, made from “hand-coated Acuflex” and sports a Neodymium magnet and an aluminum external voice coil.
+Morel has claimed frequency response of 20-25,000 Hz or 60-18,000 Hz ±1.5 dB, an impedance of 6-ohms, and a sensitivity (2.83V/1 meter) of 87 dB.
+Promising ultra-tech design along with unbeatable performance, the Fat Lady is definitely impressive.

 The Fat Lady’s dimensions (or should we say vital stats) measure 13 3/8″ wide, 50″ tall, and 17 3/8” deep, and she weighs a mere 97 pounds (each).
 But the Fat Lady is anything but cheap; to own her, you have to shell out a fat price of $32,000/pair.